-It is normal for your knee to be swollen and sore after your operation.
-You will be provided with an ice pack which your team can refill for you to help with postoperative swelling and pain.
-We recommend icing your knee for 20-30 minutes every 1-2 hours.
+It is normal for your hip to be swollen and sore after your operation.
+You will be provided with a reusable ice pack which your team can refill for you to help with post-operative swelling and pain.
+We recommend icing your hip for 20-30 minutes every 1-2 hours.